What is QSEHRA?

 Implementing a QSEHRA in 2023 can unlock several big benefits for a small business or non-profit compared to other options.
 Here are some of the benefits and reasons why we love them:

 - Optimized Benefits

 Before QSEHRA, a small employer’s only option if he or she wanted to provide health benefits was to offer a traditional, one-size-fits-all group health plan.
 If the boss chooses Blue Cross, everyone gets Blue Cross.
 It’s like forcing everyone at your company to wear the same size suit:

-In contrast, a QSEHRA is much more optimized.
+In contrast, a tax-free reimbursement plan is much more optimized.
 By giving cash tax-free, employees can choose their own plan.
-If one employee wants Blue Cross because it his doctor is in network, great!
+If one employee wants Blue Cross because it has his doctor in network, great!
 If another employee wants to move to Aetna because it handles her prescription better, no problem!
 Finally, if another employee already gets great coverage through his spouse, he can stay on that plan and use the reimbursements to help with medical bills.

 How does a QSEHRA compare tax-wise to other options?
-Implementing a QSEHRA puts company reimbursements on nearly the same tax playing field as traditional small group plans, but without all the hassles and requirements.
-Before QSEHRA, a big advantage for group plans was that they were deductible expenses for employers and were taken out of employee paychecks on a pre-tax basis.
+It puts the employer's reimbursements on nearly the same tax playing field as traditional small group plans, but without all the hassles and requirements.
+Before, a big advantage for group plans was that they were deductible expenses for employers and were taken out of employee paychecks on a pre-tax basis.

 With QSEHRA, employers can make reimbursements without having to pay payroll taxes and employees don’t have to recognize income tax.
 In addition, reimbursements made by the company count as a tax deduction.
 Pretty awesome!